 “As more baby boomers become recipients of aged-care services, consumer expectations will change and the method of service delivery in the industry will need to change as well,” he said.

 “Incorporating health support is paramount to the new wave of retirees, and that’s what we’re doing with Odyssey Robina.

 “People like the idea of having all services delivered to their home and they like the idea of normality and living life out on their terms.

 “At Odyssey, for example, there is no need for residents to ever move again as their need for care increases, because the care is delivered to them as they require it.”

-Technology is increasingly playing a part in supporting this trend, particularly through improved computerisation, robotics and non-invasive technology to monitor people’s wellbeing.
+Technology is increasingly playing a part in supporting this trend, particularly through improved non-invasive technology to monitor people’s wellbeing.

-“Leaps in technology such as this are bringing a great deal of benefit for residents, allowing them to remain in place where they prefer to live for much longer.
+New technology continues to bring a great deal of benefit for residents, allowing them to remain in a place where they prefer to live for much longer.